 Testosterone is Essential for Male Health

-Testosterone is synthesized by the body from cholesterol and levels are controlled by the pituitary gland in the brain.
-Not only does testosterone participate in important physiological reactions in the body, but it also affects human behavior, in both men and women.
-For example, it can make men more aggressive, more prone to risk-taking behavior and/or engage in social risk, such as “going against the grain.”
+Testosterone is synthesized by the body from cholesterol, and the pituitary gland in the brain controls levels.
+Not only does testosterone participate in important physiological reactions in the body, but it also affects human behavior in both men and women.
+For example, it can make men more aggressive, more prone to risk-taking behavior, and/or engage in social risks, such as “going against the grain.”

 Symptoms of Male Menopause

-There are many symptoms relating to male menopause, or low testosterone, although you may not experience all of them at once, or ever.
-These symptoms include low sex drive, erectile dysfunction, cognitive/memory issues, fatigue, depression, moodiness and low muscle mass/reduced strength.
+These symptoms include low sex drive, erectile dysfunction, cognitive/memory issues, fatigue, depression, moodiness, and low muscle mass/reduced strength.

 How Can Testosterone Replacement Therapy Help?